 According to the National Highway Traffic Safety Administration, there were more than 6 million car crashes in 2019, with an average of 16,438 crashes per day in the US.
-If you find yourself in this situation, it’s important to be prepared.
+If you ever find yourself in a situation like this, make sure to prepare yourself.
 Here’s some advice from our personal injury attorneys on what to do after a car accident.

 7 Steps To Take After A Car Accident

 - Check yourself and your passengers for potential injuries.
-First and foremost, make sure you are OK, and then check on your passengers.
+First make sure you are OK, and then check on your passengers.

 - Call for emergency services.
 Even if there are no visible injuries and you believe the damage is minor, call 911.
 In Wisconsin, it is required under law to immediately report a crash to law enforcement if anyone is injured, if there is $200 or more in damage to government property or if there is $1,000 or more in damage to any person’s property.

 - Limit conversations with the other party and don’t admit fault.
 Depending on the situation, it might be hard not to get out of your car and start getting upset with the other party involved.
 However, you should limit what you say.
 Do not admit blame or start blaming the other party.

 - Take pictures of the scene.
 Take photos of the scene if there is no risk of injury or traffic disruption.
 Document damage and car position.